Ahmed Al Mulla: Parliament

 In the 2010 Bahraini general election, Al Mulla won in a runoff for the third constituency of the Southern Governorate with 71.99% of the vote (2,012 votes).
 In the 2014 Bahraini general election, he won the tenth seat in the same Governorate with 80.27% of the vote (834 votes).
 In the internal elections afterward, he was voted Speaker of the Council.

 After politics

-Al Mulla was appointed in September 2019 by the order of King of Bahrain Hamad bin Isa Al Khalifa as Vice-President of the Constitutional Court with the rank of minister.
+Al Mulla was appointed in September 2019 by order of the King of Bahrain, Hamad bin Isa Al Khalifa, as Vice-President of the Constitutional Court with the rank of minister.